US outpatient dialysis universe, mapped

 Who is the largest dialysis provider in the US?

 DaVita Kidney Care, listed on the NYSE under DVA, operates the largest US footprint at roughly 2,675 clinics.
 Fresenius Medical Care North America follows with around 2,600 clinics.
-Together those two companies treat about three out of every four US dialysis patients.
+Together those two companies treat about three out of every four US dialysis patients by treatment volume.
 No other operator runs more than 400 sites.

 What share of the US dialysis market do DaVita and Fresenius hold?

-DaVita and Fresenius together operate roughly 67 percent of US dialysis clinics and treat closer to 75 percent of US dialysis patients, because their clinics tend to be larger than the independent average.
-This is one of the most concentrated B2B verticals in healthcare.
-The top 10 providers combined hold about 84 percent of clinic count.
+By clinic count, DaVita and Fresenius together operate roughly 67 percent of US dialysis facilities.
+By treatment volume they are closer to 75 percent, because their clinics run more patient sessions per week than the independent average.
+Both numbers point to the same conclusion: this is one of the most concentrated outpatient B2B verticals in US healthcare.
+The top 10 providers combined account for about 84 percent of clinic count.

 Who buys dialysis provider data?

 Vendors selling into outpatient nephrology.
-Nephrology EHR vendors.
-Dialysis consumables and dialyzer suppliers.
-Water-treatment system installers and service techs.
+Nephrology EHR platforms.
+Dialysis consumable and dialyzer suppliers.
+Water-treatment system manufacturers and service techs.
 Vascular-access product manufacturers selling catheters, grafts, and fistula tools.
 Non-emergency medical transport companies booked through clinic schedulers.
-Revenue-cycle and billing software vendors targeting independent and mid-market clinics.
-The common thread is they need the medical director or facility administrator, not the corporate brand.
+Revenue-cycle and billing software vendors that understand the ESRD bundled payment.
+The common thread: they need the medical director or facility administrator, not just the corporate brand on the building.

 Can I filter dialysis clinics by state, chain, or modality?

 Yes.
-The dataset is structured so you can filter by state, by parent chain, by CMS facility type, by in-center vs home modality mix, and by whether the clinic is hospital-affiliated or freestanding.
-Most vendors filter on chain affiliation first and state second, because the buyer at a DaVita corporate clinic is a national contract, not the local medical director.
+The dataset filters by state, by parent chain, by CMS facility type, by in-center versus home modality mix, and by whether the clinic is hospital-affiliated or freestanding.
+Most vendors filter on chain affiliation first and state second, because the buyer at a DaVita corporate clinic is a national procurement team, not the local medical director.

 When is the dialysis dataset the wrong fit?

-If your product targets transplant centers, hospital inpatient renal units, or nephrology private practice that does not own clinics, this dataset is the wrong shape.
-It also is not the right tool if you only sell into DaVita and Fresenius corporate procurement, because that is two phone calls, not 7,856 records.
-And it does not include patient-level data, only the facility and the people who run it.
+If your product targets transplant centers, hospital inpatient renal units, or nephrology private practice without clinic ownership, the dataset shape is wrong.
+It also is not the right tool if your motion is purely a national corporate contract with the two largest chains, because that is two conversations, not a clinic-level outbound motion.
+And it does not include patient-identifiable data, only the facility and the named people who run it.

 How accurate is the US dialysis clinic count?